uclaacm/hackschool-f18/session-2-intro-to-backend/README.md

 # output: /user/galenw/
 ```

-If you are in a folder, very naturally you should be able to see what is in your current folder/directory.
+If you are in a folder, you should be able to see what is in your current folder/directory.
 Use `ls` command, which stands for "list".
 ```bash
 $ ls
 # output: Desktop Document file.txt